 Shapiro’s controversial essays on social media are taught in many universities, along with her book, Still Writing, a searching meditation on the artistic process.
 Shapiro’s work has appeared in numerous publications including the New Yorker, Salon, n+1, Tin House, and Elle, and has been widely anthologized.
-She regularly contributes to the New York Times Book Review and is a contributing editor at Condé Nast Traveler.
+She regularly contributes to the New York Times Book Review.
 A portion of Slow Motion was broadcast on This American Life.

 Are You Jewish?